Managing Director & Chief Executive Officer

 BEc, DipAcc, FCA

-Gary was appointed Group Executive Strategy, Transformation & Business Services in October 2016.
+Gary was appointed Group Executive Strategy & Enterprise Services in October 2016.
 In addition to his previous role as Chief Strategy Officer, his role is designed to accelerate the delivery of the Group's Service Revolution strategy and transformation agenda.

 In this expanded role, Gary's responsibilities also include banking operations, procurement, property, analytics, and enterprise investments.
 In addition, Gary continues to oversee the Group's mergers & acquisitions portfolio.

 Before joining Westpac in 2008, Gary held a number of senior finance roles at Commonwealth Bank of Australia (CBA) including Deputy CFO and CFO Retail Bank.
 Gary has over 20 years' experience in financial services, covering finance, M&A and large scale program delivery.
 He commenced his career at Deloitte Touché Tohmatsu.

 Gary has a Bachelor of Economics and a Post Graduate Diploma in Accounting from Flinders University of South Australia and is a Fellow of the Institute of Chartered Accountants.